muquit/cubic-ubuntu-server-fix/README.md

    ```bash
    sudo apt install -f
    ```
-4. Open a Terminal and type `cubic`
+4. Open a Terminal and type `cubic`.
+Then follow the cubic documentation.

 ## Testing Information